-- Short description: simple Zendesk competitor
+- Short description: simple software compared to Zendesk

-- Pricing starts at: $25/user/month, starts with 2 users
+- Pricing starts at: $25/agent/month, starts with 5 users

 - Free trial: 15 days

-- Core features: help desk, knowledge base, live chat
+- Core features: help desk, knowledge base, live chat.

 Zendesk vs HelpScout

-- Short description: powerful Zendesk competitor
+- Short description: a powerful tool for customer support

-- Pricing starts at: $19/user/month
+- Pricing starts at: €18/agent/month; free plan

 - Free trial: 21 days

-- Core features: help desk, knowledge base, social support, live chat, call center software
+- Core features: help desk, knowledge base, social support, live chat, call center software.

-In terms of help desk functionality, Freshdesk offers the following features:
+Freshdesk is probably the closest competitor to Zendesk in terms of full-scale help desk functionality.
+It offers the following features:

-Social support features
+- Social support feature